 Self-publishing is now the most common means of fulfilling the goal of becoming a published author.

-However, without any kind of manuscript critique, editing, and rushing to publish a book, it can turn into a nightmare of awful reviews and abysmal sales.
+But without any kind of manuscript critique, editing, and rushing to publish a book, it can turn into a nightmare of awful reviews and abysmal sales.

-Logically, the solution for self-publishing authors is to look for book editing services to help avoid publishing a book full of typos, spelling and grammar errors and plot faults.
+Logically, the solution for self-publishing authors is to look for book editing services to help avoid publishing a book full of typos, spelling and grammar errors, and plot faults.